mesafoundation/mesa/src/README.md

 *Note: in the future we plan to migrate from Dispatcher connecting via Redis Pub/Sub to directly connecting to Mesa.
 The Dispatcher API is early, so please keep this in mind while writing implementations*

 ### Client Side
-We currently provide a client interface for JavaScript.
-We're working on client implementations for Swift, Go and other languages.
+We currently provide client libraries for both browser and server-based JavaScript

 #### <a name="client-authentication"></a> JavaScript
 Import the Client export from the library as you would with any other Node package: